sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ## Introduction
 ### E-graphs and Equality Saturation
-E-graphs efficiently represent equivalence classes of expressions.
+Equality-graphs, or more simply, e-graphs, efficiently represent equivalence classes of expressions.
 This makes them useful for superoptimization, where, given an input program, we seek to find the sequence of optimizations that emits the *best* program, minimizing some user-provided cost function.
+E-graphs are directed graphs with edges from expressions (*e-nodes* in an e-graph), to a group of e-nodes (an *e-class* in an e-graph, where all the e-nodes contained are equivalent expressions).
+To efficiently maintain and merge these equivalence classes, e-graphs rely on a union-find data structure.
 The example below shows an arithmetic expression `a * 2 / 2` represented as an e-graph.

 <img src="canonical-example-before.svg" alt="" width="33%">

-In *equality saturation*, we apply pattern-based *rewrites* to repeatedly produce equivalent expressions (*e-nodes* in an e-graph).
+In *equality saturation*, we apply pattern-based *rewrites* to repeatedly produce equivalent expressions.
 Each rewrite grows the e-graph, without losing the previous versions of the expression.
-An *e-class* in an e-graph groups together expressions that are all equivalent.
 So if two expressions always evaluate to the same result, they belong in the same e-class.
 Upon saturation, an e-graph will have undergone enough rewrites to reach a fixed point where it encodes all possible expressions simultaneously.

 Using the previous example expression, `a * 2 / 2`, three (among many other) rewrite rules can be applied:
 1. Division associativity